BB-Open/pkan_dcatapde/docs/source/index.rst

 pkan.dcatapde
 =============

-PKAN (Plone Knowledge And Norms) is an applikation to create, import and export semantic web information with a strong focus on the german `DCAT-AP.de <dact-ap.de>`_ metadata norm governing the operation.
+PKAN (Plone Knowledge And Norms) is an application to create, import and export semantic web information with a strong focus on the german `DCAT-AP.de <dact-ap.de>`_ metadata norm governing the operation.

 The semantic web gives us unlimited possibilities to express knowledge.
 Being founded on boundless possibilities is a nice feature but alone it does